RetiredWizard/RGBMatrixDisp/README.md

 .. py:method:: RGBMatrix.**serial_bytes_available(timeout=1)**

-    Performs a non-blocking check to see if any uart input is available for processing
+    Performs a non-blocking check to see if any UART input is available for processing

 .. py:method:: RGBMatrix.**fill(color)**

     Colors all pixels the given color.
+The color value can be 0-7.

 .. py:method:: RGBMatrix.**input(prompt=None,silent=False)**

     Displays a prompt if provided and waits for user input.
 While waiting the RGB matrix display is refreshed.
-If the slient parameter is set to True, the users input is not echo/displayed.
+If the slient parameter is set to True, the users input is not echoed/displayed.

 .. py:method:: RGBMatrix.**sleep(seconds,slow=False)**